marioy47/blog-posts/webpack-wordpress-config/index.md

 # Using Webpack to compile Javascript in an Wordpress Plugin

-So, the future of WordPress is Javascript!
+So JavaScriopt is the future of the web, and that's [not just me saying][https://www.youtube.com/watch?v=KrZx4IY1IgU&feature=emb_title], everybody is saying it.

 Just look at Guttemberg, the new editor for WordPress...
 Is completelly written using React which is a JavaScript framework if you didn't knew (how com you did'nt knew????).